 Databricks encourages collaboration and has a user-friendly workspace

 Databricks Lakehouse makes data stores accessible to everyone in the company, providing your teams with a user-friendly interface so they can directly query the data without having to go through cumbersome ETL or ELT or Data Warehouse/Data Lake processes.
 It provides a unified environment for development, sharing and execution of data pipelines, models, and analytics tasks.
 Resources too, can be easily scaled up for querying increasing data volumes.
-Automating ETL Pipelines
+Connect Oracle to Databricks and Load Data the Easy Way

 Databricks has a Cloud-native and Serverless Architecture and is a Multi-Cloud Platform